MikkelBerggreen/DevOps-MiniTwit/README.md

 The team is proud to support our fellow students by evaluating [their applications security](docs/security%20report/Group%20I%20%20-%20Security%20Assessment%20Findings%20Report.pdf).

-TODO:
-Additionally, the team would like to thank group X for their contributions to the security of the application < link should be here>
+Additionally, the team would like to thank [Group d CI/CDont](https://github.com/kjaerb/DevOps-CI-CDont) for their [contributions to the security of the application](docs/group%20d%20security%20report/sec_report_group_i.md).

 ## License